You really can buff a car like a rock star even if you are a complete beginner. Even if you have never held a car buffer in your hand.

 The following buffers are where you will find hard core enthusiasts and true detail professionals.
 Due to how safe random, dual-action car buffers are designed, these buffers are also suitable for any true beginner.
 (You know the kind that have never touched a buffer before)

 Darren's Professional Tips: As a beginner you will most likely be working on a budget.
 And even if you have money to burn, nobody likes disappointment.
-I know I don't and for this reason I want to add a couple of key factors in deciding to buff a car and trying to pick the best, top rated car buffer that will be the perfect fit for you and your world.
+Just know that either of these kits will perform for you.